← back

 May 2022

-FuzzUSB Presented at IEEE Security & Privacy (S&P) 2022
+Presented FuzzUSB at IEEE S&P 2022

 FuzzUSB was presented at IEEE S&P 2022, introducing hybrid stateful fuzzing for USB gadget stacks.